mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 ## Tesla Superchargers

-There are no Tesla superchargers in the Baltic states as of now (2019), neither there are any chargers above Warsaw in Poland.
-The superchargers are planned and should be erected in 2020, you can see the [official Tesla Supercharger Map](https://www.tesla.com/supercharger) to get more information.
+There are now Tesla superchargers in Poland (Krakow, Radom, Bialystok), yay!
+There's a supercharger in Kaunas as well, and there will hopefully be a new supercharger in Riga this year (2022), which means that the baltic route will completely be covered by superchargers.
+You can see the [official Tesla Supercharger Map](https://www.tesla.com/supercharger) to get more information.

 The [SuperCharge.info](https://supercharge.info/map) receives updates from Tesla user community and thus keeps most up-to-date charger map.